seantrue/Yapocis/README.rst

 There are several.
 Here are some I remember:

 * Untested in any other environment, as noted.
-* The OpenCL engine to use is hardwired in rpc.kernels, and needs a graceful configuration and runtime selection.
-* The requirements.txt is a kitchen sink, and isn't all required.
-Probably.

 Changes and new features
 ------------------------

 * Reducing data movement between engine and Python code.
 This is implemented using an alias keyword to add alternate signatures to a kernel, and a resident parameter hint which hints the glue code to just use the buffer as-is on the engine.
-V0.2
+V0.2.2
+* Framework for dealing with two-dimensional arrays auto-magically.
+New buffer hints: sizeof, widthof, heightof for setting arguments invisibly.
+* The OpenCL engine to use is configured in rpc.kernels.
+Developer has choice of CPU_ENGINE and GPU_ENGINE.
+* The requirements.txt does not include matplotlib or scipy, which are needed for some performance comparisons and demos.

 Future features
 ---------------